bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part1/README.md

 ### Redirection Operators

- >  Redirect output and overwrite a file
+> redirect output and overwrite file.

  >>  Redirect output and append to a file